Sierra0001/RimFantasy---Temperature-Regulation/README.md

 - 2 Pylons (Frost/Flame)
 - 2 Crystal Bowls (Cold/Hot)
+- 1 Research

 ### Balance

+Gems are intentionally sparse and not easy to obtain through natural means, but can be obtained through trades and from salvaging certain objects.

 Balance feedbacks are welcomed, please provide context when doing so.